Thought Leadership

 • Catch worn mechanical parts before they lead to equipment failure

-• Standardize replacement schedules with real usage data, not guesswork
+• Standardize replacement schedules using real usage data

 Plan Smarter with Open Kitchen®

-• View real-time performance data across all connected equipment
+• View performance data across all connected equipment

-• Identify equipment trending toward failure based on historical patterns
+• Identify assets trending toward failure using historical patterns

-• Automate and assign maintenance tasks by priority and asset age
+• Automate and assign maintenance tasks based on priority and asset age

-• Track completion and compliance across service teams and locations
+• Track task completion and compliance across locations

 The Fall Prep Checklist